CSClubatIUPUI/php-site/README.md

-# csclub-website
+# IUPUI Computer Science Club Website
-An issue tracker and possibly code repository for the IUPUI Computer Science club website.
+An issue tracker and code repository for the IUPUI Computer Science club website.